 Editorial Guidelines: We are a free online resource for anyone interested in learning more about insurance.
 Our goal is to be an objective, third-party resource for everything insurance related.
 We update our site regularly, and all content is reviewed by insurance experts.

-Of course, behind the mascot every insurance company has to live up the promises made in advertising campaigns, and Aflac is no different.
-They promise fast, fair claims service and products that will help keep you afloat financially when an illness or injury means you can’t work.
+Every insurance company has to live up to the promises made in advertising campaigns, and Aflac is no different.
+They promise fast, fair claims service and supplemental insurance products that will help keep you afloat financially when an illness or injury means you can’t work.

-Aflac, which stands for American Family Life Assurance Company, was founded in 1955 in Columbus, Georgia.
+Aflac, which stands for American Family Life Assurance Company, was founded in Columbus, Georgia.
 The company quickly moved away from basic life insurance, introducing the first cancer policies in 1958.

-In 1964, Aflac narrowed its focus in on workplace policies paid through payroll deductions.
+In 1964, the company narrowed its focus on workplace policies paid through payroll deductions.
 By the early 2000s, the vast majority of the company’s policies in force were purchased this way, making them a major player in the voluntary benefits market.

-Aflac entered the Japanese market in 1974, and has been highly successful there, becoming one of the top insurance companies in Japan – number one when rated by policies in force.
+The insurer entered the Japanese market in 1974 and has been highly successful there, becoming one of the top insurance companies in Japan – number one when rated by policies in force.
 In the 1980s the company began using the now-famous acronym, and today few people even know what Aflac stands for.

-The Aflac duck was introduced in 2000, and was originally voiced by Gilbert Gottfried, who was replaced in 2011.
+The Aflac duck was introduced in 2000 and was originally voiced by Gilbert Gottfried, who was replaced in 2011.
 The duck quickly became one of the most recognized company mascots in America as well as in Japan, where he made his debut in 2003.
-By 2014, Aflac’s brand recognition had jumped from 11% to 94%, a huge increase attributed mainly to the ubiquitous duck.
+By 2014, the company’s brand recognition had jumped from 11 percent to 94 percent, a huge increase attributed mainly to the ubiquitous duck.

-In 2009, Aflac acquired Continental American Insurance Company, renaming it Aflac Group Insurance.
+In 2009, the company acquired Continental American Insurance Company, renaming it Aflac Group Insurance.
 This opened the company up to a wider market including individual and group policies.

 The company is highly involved in charities and sponsorships.
 Some of their better-known contributions include the annual sale of the Holiday Duck, which sees all proceeds go to children’s cancer research, and their sponsorship of the Jackie Robinson Award to high school baseball players.
 The baseball award is presented at a charity event, with proceeds going to a children’s hospital.

-Aflac today writes a range of supplemental health insurance and life insurance policies, and still does the vast majority of their business through payroll deduction policies.
+Today the insurer writes a range of supplemental health insurance and life insurance policies and still does the vast majority of their business through payroll deduction policies.
 Products are offered through employers as group plans as well as individually.

 The company’s global headquarters remains in Columbus, Georgia.
-Policies are sold through agents, and quotes can be obtained by phone or via a quote request form on the company website.
+Policies are sold through agents, and Aflac insurance quotes can be obtained by phone or via a quote request form on the company website.

 Secured with SHA-256 Encryption